StudentRND/Policies/searches.md

 # Approval for Searches

-Approval for searches
+Pre-approval for searches MUST be obtained from StudentRND Policy Staff prior to conducting the search.
+You SHOULD request this approval before talking to the student.

+The Policy Staff will request an explanation of your case for reasonable suspicion and make a decision.

 # Procedure for Searches

-Only Code Evangelists are authorized to conduct searches.
+Searches MUST be conducted by a Code Evangelist.
+Other event staff MUST NOT conduct searches.

-Code Evangelists should follow normal procedures for resolving conflicts in accordance with their training.
-Attendees may not "choose to leave," however you should also not attempt to restrain an attendee who tries to leave anyway.
+Code Evangelists SHOULD follow normal procedures for resolving conflicts in accordance with their training.
+Attendees may not "choose to leave," however staff MUST NOT not attempt to restrain an attendee who tries to leave anyway.